cp-algorithms/cp-algorithms/src/data_structures/sqrt-tree.md

 It's obvious to see that these arrays can be easily calculated in $O(n)$ time and memory.

 We already can answer some queries using these arrays.
 If the query doesn't fit into one block, we can divide it onto three parts: suffix of a block, then some segment of contiguous blocks and then prefix of some block.
-We can answer a query by dividing it into three parts and taking $op$ of some value from $suffixOp$, then some value from $between$, then some value from $prefixOp$.
+We can answer a query by dividing it into three parts and taking our operation of some value from $suffixOp$, then some value from $between$, then some value from $prefixOp$.

 But if we have queries that entirely fit into one block, we cannot process them using these three arrays.
 So, we need to do something.